-- (iii) As you pass, sound your horn, indicate or flash your lights to say, 'thank you'.
+- (iii) As you pass, sound your horn (except during the hours of darkness), indicate or flash your lights to say, 'thank you'.
 (Also thank the driver in person at the next control or halt, where possible) - (iv) If you arrive at the next control early and are waiting, on a TC section, leave room for the car behind to pass, if they wish to. - (v) If car 2 fails to acknowledge after repeated flashes, you should remain at a safe distance and keep trying to attract their attention.